Stretz/wss-aura/README.md

 ## 🧩 Buff Integration Examples

-Below are practical examples showing how tinto common FiveM systems.
+Below are practical examples showing how to integrate **wss-aura buffs** into common FiveM systems.

 ---